lhtin/You-Dont-Know-JS/scope & closures/ch3.md

 ### Collision Avoidance

-Another benefit of "hiding" variables and functions inside a scope is to avoid unintended collision between two different identifiers with the same name but different intended usages.
+Another benefit of "hiding" variables and functions inside a scope is to avoid unintended __collision__(碰撞) between two different identifiers with the same name but different intended usages.
 Collision results often in unexpected overwriting of values.

 For example: